Rebecca A. Clark–Commissioned Artist

 In addition to working in partnership with the National Special Forces Association, Rebecca also worked with the U.S. Army’s 1st Special Forces Command (Airborne) at Fort Bragg, as technical advisors, and several Special Forces Groups, at their locations, across America to develop a concept to memorialize Special Forces Green Beret Soldiers through a series of monumental bronze sculptures.

-Since 2011, this private National Special Forces Green Beret Memorial project and effort has evolved to a comprehensive program that includes working in partnership with a 501(c)(3) nonprofit foundation, and advised by a team of retired and distinguished Special Forces Officers dedicated to raising funds to develop, complete and maintain The National Special Forces Green Beret Memorial.
+This private National Special Forces Green Beret Memorial project and effort has evolved to a comprehensive program that includes working in partnership with a 501(c)(3) nonprofit foundation, and advised by a team of retired and distinguished Special Forces Officers dedicated to raising funds to develop, complete and maintain The National Special Forces Green Beret Memorial.
 The distinguished Advisory Board team includes retired three star and two star former Special Forces Commanding Generals, Officers, Non-Commissioned Officers, Distinguished Members of the Special Forces Regiment, Special Forces Medal of Honor Recipient and other extraordinary Advisors.
-Rebecca Clark is the official and exclusively commissioned Artist, working with her partnering 501 (c)(3) foundation, to create The National Special Forces Green Beret Memorial.
+Rebecca Clark is the official and exclusively commissioned Artist and Creative Director working with her partnering 501 (c)(3) foundation, to create The National Special Forces Green Beret Memorial.

 The National Special Forces Green Beret Memorial Park will be one of the most magnificent and inspirational memorials in the world, placed on public view near Fort Bragg in Fayetteville, North Carolina as a world class international destination.
 Fort Bragg is the home of the 1st Special Forces Command (Airborne) H.Q. and the U.S. Army Special Operations Command H.Q.
 This iconic monumental tribute will honor and portray Special Forces “A-Team” Soldiers, the Operational Detachment-Alpha (ODA), in several contemporary bronze sculpture action scenes.
 A Medal of Honor center piece and pillar will also be created with the names of Special Forces Medal of Honor recipients, past, present and future.
 Granite walls with bronze relief sculpture panels will be created portraying Special Forces Green Beret Soldiers through different eras, highlighting Special Forces missions, values, culture, and history.